fiendish/anom_exfiltrator/README.md

-( Questions or Feedback?
-Contact me at patcherton.fixesthings@gmail.com )
+( Questions/Feedback?
+Either create an "issue" at https://github.com/fiendish/anom_exfiltrator/issues or contact me at patcherton.fixesthings@gmail.com )

 # Archives Nationales d'Outre-Mer Digital Archive Exfiltrator
 Exfiltrate full document images from the Archives Nationales d'Outre-Mer digital archive instead of being forced to use their Java applet.